-Let’s pretend you’re the man standing in the shadows looking to the winding road; a road which sneakily takes a turn behind a bush.
-This adds a measure of drama to the waiting, the anticipation you’re currently engaged in.
+Let’s pretend you’re the man standing in the shadows, looking to the winding road.
+A road that takes a sneaky turn behind a bush.
+This adds a measure of drama to the waiting, the anticipation, you’re currently engaged in.

-But you’re not unprepared and you have your own elevated vantage point, tucked away in the shadows.
-The road is also pretty long from point bush to point tree so you’ll have time to assimilate what is coming toward you.
+But you’re not unprepared, and you have your own elevated vantage point, tucked away in the shadows.
+The road is also pretty long from point bush to point tree, so you’ll have time to assimilate what is coming toward you.

 It almost feels like I’m describing an ambush.

-Here, we’ll make-believe you’ve planted healthy young saplings in a row and they’re budding new leaves every day.
-They’re not Jack’s beanstalk though – they’re not going to grow madly monstrous and mighty overnight.
+Here, we’ll make-believe you’ve planted healthy young saplings in a row, and they’re budding new leaves every day.
+They’re not Jack’s beanstalk though, they’re not going to grow madly monstrous and mighty overnight.

 What’s your pretend name then?
 Jim?
 Pleased to meet you.

-OK Jim…let’s pretend you’ve had a couple of amazing, creative business start-up ideas and a little while back, after considering your options, you fixed your heart and savings on one (back when you were standing in the Two of Wands).
-You decided to open a nursery with the addition of a quaint coffee shop at the bottom end of the plot stocked with generous slices of your wife’s killer chocolate cake.
+OK Jim, let’s pretend you’ve had a couple of amazing, creative business start-up ideas, and a little while back, after considering your options, you fixed your heart and savings on one (back when you were standing in the Two of Wands).
+You decided to open a nursery with the addition of a quaint coffee shop at the bottom end of the plot, stocked with generous slices of your wife’s killer chocolate cake.

 What if nobody pitches up for your grand 25% off opening sale special?
-You’ll be comfort eating cake for days, getting fat and worrying about how to pay the bills you’ve accumulated buying cash registers and plant trolleys.
+You’ll be comfort eating cake for days, getting fat, and worrying about how to pay the bills you’ve accumulated buying cash registers and plant trolleys.
 That’s why the sky looks a bit stormy (my theory anyway).
-It’s the anxiety of uncertainty and the risk taken investing funds and energy you’re hoping will pay off.
+It’s the anxiety of uncertainty, and the risk taken investing funds and energy you’re hoping will pay off.

 What comes around the bend could make or break you.
 Generally, it makes you.

-If just your Mum and Dad arrive in a cloud of dust in their beaten-up old pickup truck showing unwavering support and that is it, they don’t buy a thing, not even a gnome (even though Mum collects them) – you’re broken and broke.
+If just your Mum and Dad arrive in a cloud of dust, in their beaten-up old pickup truck, showing unwavering support and that is it, they don’t buy a thing, not even a gnome (even though Mum collects them), you’re broken and broke.

-If Mum and Dad arrive in a cloud of dust in their beaten-up old pickup truck showing unwavering support and the truck is stuffed with well-heeled retirement village friends who have a Garden Gnome Appreciation Society – one of your ships has come in.
+If Mum and Dad arrive in a cloud of dust, in their beaten-up old pickup truck, showing unwavering support, and the truck is stuffed with well-heeled retirement village friends who have a Garden Gnome Appreciation Society, one of your ships has come in.

-They leave with towers of takeaway polystyrene containers housing cake tucked under their chins and plants sticking fronds out of the car’s windows.
-On the way home they’re all clogging up Facebook with pictures and videos of Jim’s Nursery and Penelope’s Coffee Shop – such a sweet, talented, creative and charming couple, they say.
+They leave with towers of takeaway polystyrene containers tucked under chins, and the fronds of many plants sticking out of car windows.
+On the way home, they’re all clogging up Facebook with pictures and videos of Jim’s Nursery, and Penelope’s Coffee Shop.
+Such a sweet, talented, creative, and charming couple, they say.

 You are made.
-You’re Jim the King of Nurseries and Penelope the Queen of Coffee Shops.
+You’re Jim the King of Nurseries, and Penelope the Queen of Coffee Shops.

-The waiting and hoping and praying and anxiety are over.
+The waiting and hoping and praying and anxiety, are over.
 You’ve left your lookout post.
 You’re in the counting house counting out your money.

-Thank you for visiting.
 I hope you’re waiting for something (or someone) great to come ’round the bend?